Syria

 Our team is laying the groundwork for a future full of potential by supporting education in schools and temporary education centres with the support of local teachers, students, and their parents.
 We strive to enhance the quality of teaching; we provide psychosocial support, which helps children and families manage their conflict-induced stress and anxiety.
 To ensure this support gets to those who need it most, we have created spaces for children in IDP camps where they can play and learn.

-Within our livelihood and agriculture programmes, we provide conflict-affected people the opportunities to renew or expand their opportunities in these fields.
+Within our livelihood and agriculture programmes, we provide conflict-affected people with opportunities to renew or expand their capacities in these fields.
 Consequently, people who participate in our programmes contribute to the economic rejuvenation of their communities and strengthen local markets that have endured a decade of decline.

 The situation in Syria

-The devastating conflict in Syria, which started in 2011, is ongoing, and it has significantly devastated the country.
-Every tenth building is devastated or destroyed, and the distribution of aid is limited by devastated or looted infrastructure and unexploded munitions.
+The conflict in Syria, which started in 2011, is ongoing, and has devastated the country.
+Every tenth building is damaged or destroyed, and the distribution of aid is limited by damaged or looted infrastructure and unexploded munitions.

 Although the lines of control in particular regions have stabilised, continuing violence destroys lives and forces people from their homes.
-Of 21 million, around 14.6 million people depend on humanitarian aid, which ensures the approach to the most critical needs and services, such as drinking water, food, shelter, and education.
-There are more than 6.9 million internal refugees in Syria, and 1.8 million remain in IDP camps or temporary accommodations.
+Out of 21 million, around 14.6 million people in Syria depend on humanitarian aid, which includes the most critical needs and services, such as drinking water, food, shelter, and education.
+There are more than 6.9 million internally displaced people (IDP) in Syria, and 1.8 million remain in IDP camps or temporary accommodations.

-Compounding Syria’s situation is the fact that an estimated 2.4 million children do not go to school, and another 1.6 million children may lose the opportunity to go to school; with a loss of schooling, these children are condemned to an uncertain, unfulfilled future.
+In Syria, an estimated 2.4 million children do not go to school, and another 1.6 million children are at risk of losing the opportunity to go to school; with the loss of schooling, these children are condemned to an uncertain, unfulfilled future.

-On top of these issues, millions of internal refugees still cannot return to their homes for a multitude of reasons—this prevents them from rebuilding their lives, communities, and country.
-The complicating factors include unexploded ordnance, limited or restricted access to services in the places where they originally lived, lack of health care, and complications concerning their legal status.
+Millions of internally displaced people still cannot return to their homes for a multitude of reasons—which prevents them from rebuilding their lives, communities, and country.
+The complicating factors include unexploded ordnance, limited or restricted access to services in the places where they originally lived, lack of health care, and issues concerning their legal status.

 The 2023 earthquake